-Summary: Unless the Mayor of Schenectady, Gary McCarthy, is convinced to change his mind, the Statue of Liberty replica erected in Liberty Park in 1950, donated by a local Boy Scout troop, will not be returned to her home, the new, renamed Gateway Plaza.
+Summary: Unless the Mayor of Schenectady, Gary McCarthy, is convinced to change his mind, the Statue of Liberty replica erected in Liberty Park in 1950, which was donated by local Boy Scout troops, will not be returned to her renovated home, the new, (unofficially) renamed Gateway Plaza.
 Instead, Schenectady’s “Lady Liberty” will be getting a different “Foster Home” elsewhere in Schenectady (apparently, as part of a Veterans Memorial at Steinmetz Park).
 The original Gateway Plaza Implementation Plan, which was natural, popular, and adopted by the City in 2013, was to bring Liberty back to Her Home, in a visible new location, once Park reconstruction was completed.
 We should insist that this piece of the Park’s history, and our history, be restored to a place of honor in her Park, and the City’s promise be kept, especially because there is no safety or budgetary reason to exile Her.
-Click the following link for an “advocacy collage” arguing that we must Bring Lady Liberty Home, and particularly that (contrary to current excuses) she is not too small or too old-fashioned to serve the goals of Gateway Plaza.
+Contrary to current excuses, she is not too small or too old-fashioned to serve the goals of Gateway Plaza.
 Full discussion below.

 .. share this post with this short URL: http://tinyurl.com/BringLibertyHome

 . . and, (March 14, 2018): for an updated summary, after the March 12 Council meeting, see “The Lady, and the Mayor, and the Council“.